 - Provide your Data Universal Numbering System (DUNS) number on every application.

 You must submit grant performance and final reports online through the HRSA Electronic Handbooks (EHBs).

 For registration assistance, use the EHBs’ FAQs and Resources.

 Develop Participant Contracts

-You are responsible for developing participant contracts that adhere to SLRP contract requirements.
+You are responsible for developing participant contracts.
+They must follow SLRP contract requirements.

-We advise you to consult with your legal counsel when developing the terms and conditions in the contract.
+We advise you to consult with your legal counsel when you create the terms and conditions in the contract.